Phuket for AmericansLTR Visa

 Application Process

-What the LTR Visa Does Not Change — IRS Obligations
+What Does Not Change — IRS Obligations

 Yes.
-Social Security payments count toward the $80,000 passive income threshold.
-Most qualifying American retirees combine Social Security with pension, IRA distributions, rental income, or investment income to reach the threshold.
+Social Security payments count toward the $80,000 threshold.
+Most qualifying American retirees combine Social Security with pension, IRA distributions, rental income, or investment income.

 Do I need to buy property to get the LTR Visa?